mdrakibhasanrc/Data-Driven-Optimization-for-TrendyStyle-s-E-Commerce-Growth/README.md

 ### Tools and Technologies:

-Google Analytics 4 (GA4): For tracking user behavior, events, and conversions across the website and app.
+        I) Google Analytics 4 (GA4): For tracking user behavior, events, and conversions across the website and app.

-BigQuery: To manage, query, and analyze large datasets collected from GA4 and other sources.
+       II) BigQuery: To manage, query, and analyze large datasets collected from GA4 and other sources.

-Looker Studio: For creating visual reports and dashboards to monitor and analyze key performance indicators (KPIs).
+       III) Looker Studio: For creating visual reports and dashboards to monitor and analyze key performance indicators (KPIs).

-Microsoft Clarity: To analyze user sessions, identify friction points, and optimize the website’s user interface (UI).
+       IV) Microsoft Clarity: To analyze user sessions, identify friction points, and optimize the website’s user interface (UI).

 ### Project Phases & Approach: